dannywillems/dannywillems.github.io/_posts/en-392-ocaml-cordova-secured-typed-hybrid-mobile-applications.md

 <h2 class="text-center">How can I use a binding?</h2>
 <b>Needs compiler &gt;= 4.03.0</b>

 I created a GitHub listing all bindings: <a href="https://github.com/dannywillems/ocaml-cordova-plugin-list">ocaml-cordova-plugin-list</a>.
 Each binding is an opam package and so can be installed with opam.
-It is recommended to add <a href="https://github.com/dannywillems/ocaml-cordova-plugin-list">this repository</a> as a remote opam package provider with
+It is recommended to add this repository as a remote opam package provider with

 [code lang="bash"]
 opam repository add cordova https://github.com/dannywillems/ocaml-cordova-plugin-list.git